-The last time we looked at the Firestore (and Firebase in general), we saw some of the problems it comes with.
+The last time we looked at the Firestore (and Firebase in general), we saw some of its problems.
 These don’t make Cloud Firestore a bad technology, no. It is still one of the easiest real-time databases to use for Android, iOS, desktop, and web.
 Considering all the limitations, now is the time to answer the natural follow-up question - how to overcome the Firestore problems?

-The short answer would be like “don’t use it” but let’s be honest here.
-Firestore can be a timesaver for some problems and it might be worth using it, despite all the problems.
+The short answer would be, "don’t use it,” but let’s be honest here.
+Firestore can be a timesaver for some problems, and it might be worth using it, despite all the problems.
 Just not overuse it and be ready to change it to something more appropriate later.

-This is the final article from a series where we are comprehensively describing the pros and cons of using Firestore as the backend solution and database for your next mobile or web application.
-In this series, we will try to show you that making this decision is not a simple process and you need to analyze your app from multiple perspectives.
+This is the final article from a series where we comprehensively describe the pros and cons of using Firestore as the backend solution and database for your next mobile or web application.
+In this series, we will try to show you that making this decision is not a simple process, and you need to analyze your app from multiple perspectives.

 In the previous post, I described the pain points of Firestore.
-The list is not complete but gives you an idea of what to expect and what roadblocks you will have to overcome.
+The list is incomplete but gives you an idea of what to expect and what roadblocks you will have to overcome.
 To sum things up, Firestore lacks in terms of:

 In this section, I will try to describe ways to handle all the drawbacks of the previous post.
-This is nowhere near being complete or full but hopefully, it will give you a starting point.
+This is nowhere near complete or full, but hopefully, it will give you a starting point.

 You will have holes in your Firestore rules sooner or later if you need to do anything more complicated.
-This is inevitable no matter how hard you try.
+This is inevitable, no matter how hard you try.
 They are just too complex.
-There is a possibility that nothing bad will happen because you fix them just in time, but when it comes to really sensitive data it’s better not to leave any possibility of mistake.
+There is a possibility that nothing bad will happen because you fix them just in time, but when it comes to really sensitive data, it’s better not to leave any possibility of a mistake.

-My recommendation here would be to isolate the sensitive data and put it somewhere else.
-Let them stay in an ordinary, backend-only database and guard everything with proper, API-level, authorization.
-It is much easier to secure and you have the means to test it and audit it automatically (which is not possible or very cumbersome with Firestore).
+My recommendation would be to isolate the sensitive data and put it elsewhere.
+Let them stay in an ordinary, backend-only database and guard everything with proper, API-level authorization.
+It is much easier to secure, and you have the means to test it and audit it automatically (which is not possible or very cumbersome with Firestore).
 You can put everything else in the Firestore, but the most precious data will be kept secure.

 My advice?
-Limit the data you put there (i.e. prevent over-duplication).
+Limit the data you put there (i.e., prevent over-duplication).
 Add exemptions for fields you don’t use in searches.
 Don’t use dynamic field names.
-Don’t store binary data there - use GCS/S3/Azure Blobs for that and just link it.
-Remove old or unused data on a regular basis.
+Don’t store binary data there - use GCS/S3/Azure Blobs to link it.
+Remove old or unused data regularly.
 Limit the amount of user-generated content there (or sanitize it beforehand).
 Don’t put long strings there - treat these the same as binary data.
-And the simplest yet often overlooked advice - design your data well. :)
+And the simplest yet often overlooked advice - design your data well.

 Unfortunately, there is nothing you can do to solve this.
-Until Google decides to give stronger guarantees we can’t really promise anything to our users.
+Until Google gives stronger guarantees, we can’t promise anything to our users.

 But not all hope is lost.
-There is always a way to hide the latency either by moving the work to the background (and e.g. preloading the data) or using some clever tricks in the UI (spinner being the easiest one :) ).
-You still can’t give your users any guarantees and you need to make them prepared for sporadic lags, but nothing will break if you expect it to happen.
+There is always a way to hide the latency, either by moving the work to the background (and, e.g., preloading the data) or using some clever tricks in the UI (spinner being the easiest one :) ).
+You still can’t give your users any guarantees and need to prepare them for sporadic lags, but nothing will break if you expect it to happen.

 If you want to use Firestore as your main database and skip the backend altogether, you really don’t want to go the easy way here.
 The NoSQL approach, especially client-side NoSQL, with Firestore’s limitations, requires you to think over the design upfront.
 Really think it over.
 You just can’t allow yourself to go with the flow and do (the bad version of) emergent design because it will bite you on the first possible occasion.

 There are multiple approaches to the design.
 DDD is one that I would recommend personally.
-You can find great materials for it on the Internet but I would personally recommend starting with Reso Coder’s Firebase & DDD tutorial in Flutter.
+You can find great materials for it on the Internet, but I would recommend starting with Reso Coder’s Firebase & DDD tutorial in Flutter.
 It describes it well and also gives you well-modeled architecture that all your apps might use.
 Not only Flutter apps.
-All mobile (and desktop probably) apps, native Android/iOS, React Native or even Xamarin.
+All mobile (and desktop probably) apps, native Android/iOS, React Native, or even Xamarin.

-You can’t have proper backups but you can leverage exports to slightly mitigate the issue.
-You still might lose some data and you need to be prepared to solve consistency issues manually, but at least you will be able to restore it in case of failure.
+You can’t have proper backups, but you can leverage exports to slightly mitigate the issue.
+You still might lose some data and need to be prepared to solve consistency issues manually, but at least you will be able to restore it in case of failure.
 Google has an article on how to use Cloud Functions to automate tasks.
-It probably needs some tweaking (e.g. alerting when the export fails) but is a great start.
+It probably needs some tweaking (e.g., alerting when the export fails), but it is a great start.

-Although Firestore solves a couple of hard problems, it doesn’t fit everything.
+Although Firestore solves many hard problems, it doesn’t fit everything.
 There are cases when using Firestore will give you negligible gain compared to the problems that it will induce.
 You have to carefully weigh the pros and cons and decide for yourself, but here are a couple of cases that I think make it a substandard choice.

-If you’re building a project that already has a fully-fledged backend in Python, Ruby, .NET, Go, Rust or in any other technology (COBOL, anyone? :) ), it will be easier to use it.
+If you’re building a project with a fully-fledged backend in Python, Ruby, .NET, Go, Rust, or any other technology (COBOL, anyone? :) ), it will be easier to use it.
 Although Firestore might seem simpler, if you put too much there (and it will be tempting), you will quickly end up with convoluted architecture.
 Especially if you keep the backend code.
-Then you will have different data in different places and your data layer will need to be very sophisticated. :)
+Then you will have different data in different places, and your data layer will need to be very sophisticated.

 When it comes to PII, financial or medical data, you can’t really take shortcuts here.
-You can put PII in Cloud Firestore but I really don’t think that anything more sensitive should go there.
-Securing this particular database is hard and in my opinion, you shouldn’t compromise here.
+You can put PII in Cloud Firestore, but I don’t think anything more sensitive should go there.
+Securing this particular database is hard; in my opinion, you shouldn’t compromise here.
 There is too much at stake to allow any mistake.

 Except when it won’t.
-You don’t control how Firestore libraries behave in regard to caching or connectivity.
+You don’t control how Firestore libraries behave regarding caching or connectivity.
 You don’t control when they sync the data.
 You can’t force that.
-This is also an implementation detail so Google doesn’t really describe how it works under the hood.
-If you have bad luck, one of your users might totally think that they won the auction because in the last second Firestore hasn’t sent an update.
+This is also an implementation detail, so Google doesn’t really describe how it works under the hood.
+If you have bad luck, one of your users might totally think that they won the auction because, in the last second, Firestore hasn’t sent an update.

 Nothing beats separation of concerns.
 Having everything client-side will be very hard to maintain.
 You also limit the team size that can work on the app at once because they will get in one's way.
-If your app gets near the complex phase, Firestore will bite you and slow the development down substantially.
-You can’t really develop an app indefinitely having everything in the same place.
+If your app gets near the complex phase, Firestore will bite you and substantially slow development.
+You can’t really develop an app indefinitely, having everything in the same place.
 This will be just too hard and too error-prone.

 You will probably also stumble upon missing features.
 Firestore has a query engine, but it won’t replace ElasticSearch.
 It has subscriptions, but these are not a substitute for WebSocket-based communication.
-You can attach functions to events, but it won’t replace other solutions (e.g. Airflow) when it comes to batch processing.
-It doesn’t even aim to do so, and you need to be aware of that.
+You can attach functions to events, but it won’t replace other solutions (e.g., Airflow) when it comes to batch processing.
+It doesn’t even aim to do so; you need to be aware of that.

 It also has its fair share of drawbacks.
-Designing the data so that it fits Firestore's model might be quite hard.
-You will have to address some of its limitations upfront (latency, migration possibility), keep enough scrutiny to not break things (security rules) and just get used to some things (pricing).
+Designing the data to fit Firestore's model might be quite hard.
+You will have to address some of its limitations upfront (latency, migration possibility), keep enough scrutiny to not break things (security rules), and just get used to some things (pricing).

 In this article, I tried to show you how you can address some of the limitations.
 I also described types of apps that, in my opinion, won’t benefit from Firestore.
 The features of Firestore are indeed compelling, but with all the problems with it, it just might not be worth it.
 You need to weigh the pros and cons and make informed decisions regarding Firestore because once selected, you might not be able to easily go back and choose something different.

 But not all hope is lost.
 Even if you use Firestore already but want to escape it, there are ways to do so.
-This, and probably more, will be part of the next article, unexpected even for us, but we think is necessary.
-Follow us on Twitter or Facebook or other social media to not miss it!
+This, and probably more, will be part of the next article, unexpected even for us, but we think it is necessary.
+Follow us on Twitter or other social media to avoid missing it!